happo/happo.io/README.md

 Used when you have the CI script configured to [post Happo statuses as comments](#posting-statuses-without-installing-the-happo-github-app).
 The default if `https://api.github.com`.
-If you're using Github Enterprise, enter the URL to the local Github API here, e.g.
+If you're using GitHub Enterprise, enter the URL to the local GitHub API here, e.g.
 `https://ghe.mycompany.zone/api/v3` (the default for GHE installation is for the API to be located at `/api/v3`).